 Symptoms of Crankshaft position sensor failure

 The most common symptom linked with a bad or failing crankshaft position sensor is difficulty in starting.
 The crankshaft position sensor controls the position and speed of the crankshaft and other vital parameters when starting the engine.
 If the crankshaft position sensor has a problem, then the vehicle may have intermittent starting issues or not start.

 Another common symptom is related to a faulty crankshaft position sensor.
-When the problem is with the crankshaft position sensor or any damage in its wiring, it could cause the crankshaft signal to break while running the engine; it can also cause the stalled engine; this is generally a sign of a problem with the wiring.
+When the problem is with the crankshaft position sensor or any damage in its wiring, it could cause the crankshaft signal to break while running the engine; it can also cause a stalled engine; this is generally a sign of a problem with the wiring.
 Similarly, a bad crankshaft position sensor can also produce this symptom.

 Check Engine Light Comes On:

-Another issue with the crankshaft position sensor could be illuminated Check Engine Light.
-If the multimeter detects a problem with the crankshaft position sensor’s signal, it would activate the Engine Light to alert the driver, ensures the problem.
+Another issue with the crankshaft position sensor could be the illuminated Check Engine Light.
+If the multimeter detects a problem with the crankshaft position sensor’s signal, it would activate the Engine Light to alert the driver, ensuring the problem.
 A wide variety of other issues can also set off a Check Engine Light.

 If the input coming from the crankshaft sensor is inaccurate, the engine control unit could not adjust to spark timing and fuel injection as the engine speed increases.
 As a result, a slow or odd acceleration would result from inaccuracy and make it difficult to maintain a constant speed.